Read here the foreword to a forthcoming work by Sagittarius: the relationship between astrology and genetics, two parallel disciplines.

 - English: “A planet does not signify one thing except insofar as it brings it about.”

-If such an assertion does not represent the fundamental principle of quantum mechanics (whether or not he was aware of it), I then do not know what could, because it evokes, specifically, its spirit, the one according to which it is not possible to exactly know the properties of an observable until it is observed and measured, a notion that drove Einstein crazy as it called more than one principle of classical physics into question (e.g. locality, determinism, etc.).
+If such an assertion does not represent the fundamental principle of quantum mechanics (whether or not he was aware of it), I then do not know what could, because it evokes, specifically, its essence, the one according to which it is not possible to exactly know the properties of an observable until it is observed and measured.

-The assertion is or could be so problematic for our practice that I was recently contacted by a colleague about it, who asked if I was able to understand.
-Had I not been involved in some physical studies such as electromagnetism or molecular physics during the last two years, I would have said that I too could not understand, although, with or without said knowledge, I would have had an idea of what Morin meant, because it is true―and it is certainly worth knowing early in our practise―that any placement (e.g. Jupiter in Aries) is necessarily common to tens of thousands of people, even in the same astrological House, which is why it will only be the interpreter’s intuition and synthetic skill―to compose all the pieces of the puzzle the chart constitutes― that will make it possible to establish a reasonably accurate diagnosis or prognosis [2].
+The assertion is or could be so problematic for our practise that I was recently contacted by a colleague about it, who asked if I was able to understand.
+Had I not incurred physical studies such as electromagnetism, molecular physics, and quantum entanglement during the last years, I would have said that I too could not understand.
+With or without said knowledge, however, it is true ― and it is certainly worth knowing early in our practise ― that any placement (e.g. Saturn in Pisces) is necessarily common to tens of thousands of people, even in the same astrological House, which is why it will only be the interpreter’s intuition and synthetic skill ― to compose all the pieces of the puzzle that make up the chart ― that will make it possible to establish a reasonably accurate diagnosis or prognosis [2].
 Now, Morin’s assertion touches a sensitive point in the world of phenomena.

-It is not about a strategy or manipulation on the part of the astrologer to excuse himself if what was predicted did not work out or did not occur as described, but rather, precisely, a property or characteristic inherent to reality, which is not exhausted at the molecular level of matter but that goes beyond it (can call it subatomic, quantum, metaphysical, or spiritual).
-During interpretation, once we have complied with a non-linear procedure (astrosynthesis), and regardless of the effect that we have been able to infer or intuit, it is also necessary to know that said effect will not be such as long as it does not occur.
-This is because, under the conceptual framework of quantum indeterminacy previously described, falls what geneticists have been saying in recent years with regard to DNA expression: one same DNA can present different expressions depending on the environmental stimuli to which the individual is exposed, from diet and weather to education and behavioural patterns or models in general depending on the culture (country) in which it develops.
-This is what is known today as epigenetics (Greek epi, as in “beyond” the genetic code): how exogenous variables can modify the way in which an organism interprets DNA instructions without that implying or meaning to say that it can produce a genetic mutation, which, in astrological matters, is nothing other than how these stimuli modify the way in which the individual behaves in relation to his own chart (without implying an astrographic/chart modification).
-In this sense… the astrologer will only be able to account for the most probable way in which the individual will be, say, do, or act, which is nothing more than to speak of tendencies or probabilities only, never of fate or irrevocable decrees (as the nature of reality, as described by non-classical physics, would not allow for speaking in these terms).
+It is not about a strategy or manipulation on the part of the astrologer to excuse himself if what was predicted did not work out or did not occur as described, but rather, precisely, a property or characteristic inherent to reality, which is not exhausted at the molecular level of matter but that goes beyond it (we may call it subatomic, quantum, metaphysical, or spiritual).
+During the interpretative exercise, once we have complied with a non-linear procedure (astrosynthesis), and regardless of the effect that we have been able to infer or intuit, it is also necessary to know that said effect will not be such as long as it does not occur because of both quantum indeterminacy (?) and epigenetics (Greek epi, as in “beyond” the genetic code): one same DNA can present different expressions depending on the environmental stimuli to which the individual is exposed, from diet and weather to education and behavioural patterns or models in general depending on the culture (country) in which it develops.

 Probabilities distribution.
 Source: Fields, Douglas.
 Lecture 40.
 3-D Potentials and Hydrogen Atoms.
 Physics 2310-01.
 Spring, 2020.

 Spanish astrologer Demetrio Santos (considered the greatest scientific astrologer of the 20th century) also seems to have alluded to either the same or a similar notion when he advises, in a brief explanation of the evolution of man in light of a technique he developed (C-60): “What is meant by a planet or aspect, when the C-60 transits over it, is not possible to interpret correctly but [only] when the corresponding age has been exceeded, that is, when the subject has experienced all possible aspects.”
-[3] Why could not the effect be accurately inferred but only when it has already occurred?
-Is there also an allusion here to the quantum nature of the matter, that is, to the fact that we cannot speak of the exactness of the facts but only of the exactness of periods, tendencies or probabilities?
+[3] Why could not the effect be accurately inferred but only when it has already occurred, according to Santos?
+Is there, here also, an allusion to the quantum nature of the matter, that is, to the fact that we cannot speak of the exactness of the facts but only of the exactness of periods, tendencies, or probabilities?
+In which case, again, it continues to resemble nonexact factual scientific disciplines such as meteorology, forensic psychology, medicine, and psychiatry.

 Here is a possible illustration for the different moments at which an event inferred by the interpreter can occur, highlighting the most probable moment depending on the region of the chart the planet occupies (or on whatever timing technique is employed by the delineator).
 Source: Freepik.com

-The foregoing then forces us to infer the existence or validity of free will, even if in a relatively small margin, but each time wider the more aware we make the individual of his tendencies, the same as going or not to the doctor or psychologist to improve our health or behaviour, as the case may be, even when we know that nature (DNA or birth chart) plays a major role in our lives.
+The foregoing then forces us to infer the existence or validity of free will, even if in a relatively small margin, but each time wider the more aware we make the individual of their tendencies, the same as going or not to the doctor or psychologist to improve our health or behaviour, whatever the case, even when we know that nature (DNA or birthchart) will always play a major or dominant role in our lives.
 It is precisely what Spanish poet and writer Calderón de la Barca explains through King Basilio in La vida es sueño: “[…] because the most elusive fate, the most violent inclination, the most impious planet, only inclines will, does not force the will.” (pp. 108-109).
 Thus, the king confesses to us that he will appoint his son Sigismund against all predictions of the wise because he had “disproved in full the fate which about him so many things said.”

-Although the debate on free will and determinism―which for centuries has racked the brains of both philosophers and scientists, especially geneticists―warrants a much deeper or more extensive essay, we can for now say that while classical physics it is a friend of determinism (because it works only or mostly on the model or continuum we know as space-time), quantum physics of free will (because it works with the most abstract or subatomic states of matter).
-Astrology, for its part, could or should be friends with both notions, establishing, perhaps, the corresponding margins of determinism and free will, as genetics has recently speculated after having realized that DNA is not as simple as Mendel had described in 1865, giving rise to the consideration of the environment and its influence.
-Hence the expression that can be coined: “Genotypes [DNA] we know [or can determine]; phenotypes [expression] we do not know [or cannot determine as of yet]”, because it will depend on the stimuli to which the individual will be exposed in a given environment.
-[4] Or, as Morin de Villefranche would say… a placement will not signify one thing except insofar as it brings it about.
+Although the debate on free will and determinism ― which for centuries has racked the brains of both philosophers and scientists, especially geneticists ― warrants a much deeper or more extensive essay, we can say, for the time being, that while classical physics is a friend of determinism (because it works only or mostly on the model or continuum we know as spacetime), quantum physics of free will (because it works with the most abstract or subatomic states of matter).
+Astrology, for its part, could or should be friends with both notions, establishing, perhaps, the corresponding margins of determinism and free will, as genetics has recently speculated after having realised that DNA is not as simple as Mendel had described it in 1865, giving rise thereby to the consideration of the environment and its influence.
+Hence the expression that can be coined: “Genotypes [DNA] we know [or can determine]; phenotypes [expression] we do not know [or cannot determine as of yet]”, because it will depend upon the stimuli to which the individual will be exposed in a given environment.
+[4] Or, as Morin de Villefranche would say… “a placement will not signify one thing except insofar as it brings it about.”

 _______________

 [1] Although the quantum entanglement phenomenon cannot yet be fully explained, its possibility has been confirmed.
-In other words, it was found that what Einstein had called “spooky action at a distance” was possible.
-For Einstein, even if it were true that two apparently unrelated particles (due to millions of light-years of distance between them) can have the same or correlated properties once observed and measured, it is because they already had (predetermined) properties that we did not know about, which later led the development of the Hidden-variable theory.
-In any case, the phenomenon that even he did not conceive possible was proven.
-Astrology’s mechanism of action could well rest on this phenomenon: the reason for the correspondence between planets and the things that they govern or rule, regardless of their distance from Earth.
-Quantum entanglement suggests that this reality is irrelevant and, if so, we could have a physical explanation for the hermetic maxim that reads: “As above, so below; as it is inside, so also outside.”
+It was found that what Einstein had called “spooky action at a distance” was possible, that is.
+For Einstein, even if it were true that two apparently unrelated particles (due to millions of light-years of distance between them) can have the same or correlated properties once observed and measured, it is because they already had (predetermined) properties that we did not know about, which later led to the development of the Hidden-variables theory.
+However, the phenomenon that even he did not conceive possible was proven.
+Astrology’s mechanism of action could well rest here: the reason for the correspondence between planets and the affairs that they govern or rule, regardless of their distance from Earth.
+Quantum entanglement suggests that this variable (distance) is irrelevant and, if so, we could have a physical explanation for the hermetic maxim that reads: “As above, so below; as it is inside, so also outside.”
 Theoretical physicists are sure that, when it comes to entanglement, it is necessary to consider both particles or observables as a single entity, not as two independent entities.
-It is precisely this notion of unity that is difficult for us to elucidate due to the existing distance between the two; in short, which challenges not only common sense but also realism, that which characterizes our very understanding of reality or of the phenomenological world in general.
+It is precisely this notion of unity that is difficult for us to elucidate due to the existing distance between the two; in short, which challenges not only common sense but also realism, that which characterises our very understanding of reality or of the phenomenological world in general.

 [4] Under normal circumstances, that is, outside the field of epigenetics, it would clearly be vice versa: “Phenotypes we see [v. gr. eye and hair colour], genotypes we don’t know [but can know after a genetic analysis].”